verocastillo/data-project-1/README.md

 * DATA

 Spotify API for the tracks and music metrics was use and for COVID-19 information the official datasets from Our World data.

-The questions to answer with this Data Analysis are:
-Did the pandemic affect how people globally and locally listen to music?
-Is there a correlation betweeen COVID-19 severity and music preferences by country?

 * DEPENDENCIES